Home

 Book/Audio combo

-The Living Language series, pubshed by Random House, brings to life a well thought-out program in a compact package, by using a 'building block' approach to learn Italian.
-The Basic Complete set includes a 40 lesson coursebook, which doubles as a phrasebook because it has lots of variations of the most common or useful phrases, a dictionary with plenty of idioms and expressions, and 3 90-minute cassettes or cd's.
+The Living Language series, published by Random House, brings to life a well thought-out program in a compact package, and at an affordable price, by using a 'building block' approach to learning Italian.
+The Basic Complete set includes a 40 lesson coursebook which doubles as a phrasebook because it has lots of variations of the most common or useful phrases.
+There is also a dictionary with plenty of idioms and expressions, and 3 audio cd's.
+You won't find another set of language learning tools with better value.
 It's an excellent, more-bang-for-the-buck deal.

 Book/Audio Combo